-Make Ahead Ham and Veggie Breakfast Sandwich Recipe
+Make Ahead Ham and Veggie Breakfast Sandwiches

 We love breakfast around here and are always looking for more ways to fit it in.
 These make ahead breakfast sandwiches are perfect for keeping in your refrigerator or freezer.
 Real ingredients, satisfying, adaptable and delicious!